Service

 Pharmacovigilance & drug-safety counsel.

 Marketing-authorisation holders must operate a pharmacovigilance system to monitor and report the safety of their medicines.
-The firm provides the legal layer: safety-reporting obligations under Swiss HMG/AMBV and EU GVP, QPPV and safety-data-exchange agreements (SDEA), signal-management and CAPA legal review, and audit and inspection readiness.
+The firm covers the legal dimension of that system: safety-reporting obligations under Swiss HMG/AMBV and EU GVP, QPPV and safety-data-exchange agreements (SDEA), signal-management and CAPA legal review, and audit and inspection readiness.

 Who this is for